 The rehabilitation of the disturbed area will involve backfilling of trenches with the originally excavated materials, and disturbed vegetation will be revegetated.
 Additionally, the land will be contoured to restore the natural drainage system, and access roads will be rehabilitated.
 Overburden and spoils will also be rehabilitated, alongside general surface rehabilitation to ensure the restoration of the area to its natural state.

-Various phases of the prospecting related activities from the site establishment, decommission and rehabilitation are associated with environmental impacts that may be major positive, negative and cumulative.
-The potential impacts are discussed per environmental features/ aspect below.
+Various phases of the prospecting-related activities from site establishment, decommissioning, and rehabilitation, are associated with environmental impacts that may be major positive, negative, and cumulative.
+The potential impacts are discussed per environmental features/aspects below.

 • Visual